 In Microsoft Excel, the INDIRECT function is generally used to return the reference specified by a text string.
 In this article, you’ll learn how you can use this INDIRECT function by referring to the name of an Excel sheet and returning data accordingly from that worksheet.

-4 Uses of INDIRECT Function with Sheet Name in Excel
+INDIRECT Function with Sheet Name in Excel: 4 Practical Uses

 1. INDIRECT Function with Sheet Name to Refer Another Worksheet